Emergence of multiple zero modes bound to vortices in extended topological Josephson junctions: The Fu-Kane effective theory and its range of validity

 As $\mu_N$ is increased in panel (b), the slope $v$ diminishes and we approach the point $\mu_{N,1}^{(0)}$ at which the effective velocity first vanishes.
 There, the non-linear nature of the dispersion near $k=0$ becomes apparent, corresponding to the higher-order corrections derived in Appendix \ref{app:higherordercorrections}.
 Increasing $\mu_N$ beyond $\mu_{N,1}^{(0)}$ in (c), two additional low-energy Dirac cones appear at finite momenta $k=\pm K$.
 These are gapless only at $\varphi=\pi$ as well.
 For growing $\mu_N$, more such Dirac cones periodically appear (see Fig.~\ref{fig:Dirac-cone-branches}), where the branching points $\mu_{N,j}^{(0)}$ all correspond to instances of vanishing effective velocity.
 In other words, after the $j$-th instance of the effective velocity at $k=0$ vanishing $\mu_{N,j}^{(0)}<\mu_N<\mu_{N,j+1}^{(0)}$, there are $2j+1$ Dirac cones at zero energy present.
 Note that the full spectrum of eigenstates was already obtained in a very similar analysis carried out for a graphene-based Josephson junction in Ref.~\onlinecite{titov_josephson_2006}, though the emergence of the extra Dirac cones was not noticed there.
 We also point out that the presence of only odd numbers of Dirac cones resembles the behavior of the $\mathbb{Z}$ topological invariant introduced in Ref.~\onlinecite{Tewari_PRL2012} for a one-dimensional BDI system under the constraint of a fixed $\mathbb{Z}_2$ invariant.

-Thus, in addition to the naive low-energy approximation missing the non-linear corrections to the dispersion, which become the leading order terms at $v=0$-points, we furthermore find an increased number of low-energy modes to periodically emerge with each zero-crossing of the effective velocity, which elude the effective theory usually employed as well.
+Thus, in addition to the naive low-energy approximation missing the non-linear corrections to the dispersion, which become the leading order terms at $v=0$-points, we furthermore find an increased number of low-energy modes to periodically emerge with each zero-crossing of the effective velocity.
 Since these are also gapless at $\varphi=\pi$, one may expect them to lead to additional Andreev states bound to Josephson vortices in a magnetic field and thus to significantly alter the low-energy physics of the system.
-We conclude that there exists a parameter regime in which the Fu-Kane effective theory is not applicable.
+We conclude that in this parameter regime, the 1D Fu-Kane effective theory is not applicable.
 To confirm our suspicions regarding additional low-energy bound states, we introduce in the next section a different approach to finding the eigenmodes of \eqref{eq:hBdG-inmagneticfield} which does not rely on a limitation to the low-energy subspace.

 In panels (d) and (e) of Fig.~\ref{fig:Dirac-cones}, it becomes apparent that the additional zero-energy Dirac degrees of freedom are not robust with respect to perturbations which break the $\tilde{U}_T$-symmetry.
 In real systems it is therefore to be expected that this mechanism results in additional near-zero energy Andreev states, rather than zero modes, even without taking into consideration hybridization between them (which will be discussed in the next section).
 In contrast, in panel (f) it can be seen that $M_x$ only acts like an additional phase difference, shifting the position at which the gap closes (see also Ref.~\onlinecite{reich_magnetization_2023}).